AlibabaCloudDocs/nas/intl.en-US/Pricing/Pricing.md

 NAS supports the subscription and pay-as-you-go billing methods.

--   [Pay-as-you-go](intl.en-US/Pricing/Pay-as-you-go.md#)Pay-as-you-go is a billing method that you can use to pay for a service after you use the service.
+-   [Pay-as-you-go](reseller.en-US/Pricing/Pay-as-you-go.md#)Pay-as-you-go is a billing method that you can use to pay for a service after you use the service.
 Expenses incurred within an hour are deducted from the balance at the next hourly interval.
 For example, if you receive a bill at 9:30, the bill includes the expenses from 8:00 to 9:00.
 The basic billing unit is one hour.
 Each expense is paid by the hour even if the usage time of a file system is less than one hour.

     **Note:** Assume that you receive a bill at 9:30.
 However, the bill may only include the expenses from 7:00 to 8:00 due to a system delay.

--   [Subscription \(Storage Package\)](intl.en-US/Pricing/Subscription/Purchase a storage package.md#): After you purchase a storage package, it covers a specified amount of consumed resources that you use.
+-   [Subscription \(Storage Package\)](reseller.en-US/Pricing/Subscription/Purchase a storage package.md#): After you purchase a storage package, it covers a specified amount of consumed resources that you use.
 A storage package is more cost-effective.

-    You can renew a storage package during the validity period of the storage package.
-You can also enable the Auto Renew feature in the [Expense Center console](https://renew.console.aliyun.com/center#/renew/naspackage?_k=2qmc0g).
-For more information, see [\[DO NOT TRANSLATE\]](EN-US_TP_18687.md#).
-If you fail to renew a storage package after the storage package expires, you are charged by using the pay-as-you-go billing method.
-This does not affect data storage and file systems.

     **Note:**